 You will pay more every month to have med pay on your policy.
 According to ValuePenguin, the average additional monthly cost for med pay under a GEICO policy is about $27.52 for up to $10,000 in coverage.

 Do I Need a Lawyer to Handle my GEICO Claim or Should I Go it Alone?

 In our experience, GEICO may get tough from the get-go by offering claimants a lot less than their case is worth in an attempt to settle early.

 A Maryland personal injury lawyer won’t be able to tell you exactly what your case is worth but the attorney will be able to alert you when the insurance company is making a low ball offer.
 The attorney will have a realistic notion of how much compensation you should be entitled to for your injuries.

 The case for hiring a personal injury lawyer becomes more powerful when you are suffering from your injuries.

 If you handle a case alone with an insurance adjuster, there are many traps you can fall into such as providing a recorded statement.

 Once you have accepted an offer, you are not able to return to the negotiating table.

 Determining what to do after an auto accident often requires legal research, interpretation and knowledge beyond the means of most car accident victims.
 It often makes sense to consult a personal injury lawyer to help you through this process.

 The Law Offices of Randolph Rice can help you with every step of the car accident process and will take on the fight with GEICO or another insurance company.
 Our Maryland lawyers will help you in every step of your claim.
-Call our top rated Maryland injury attorneys as soon as possible at (410) 288-2900 to schedule a free appointment to discuss your case.
+Call our top-rated Baltimore personal injury attorneys as soon as possible at (410) 694-7291 to schedule a free appointment to discuss your case.